tailwindlabs/tailwindcss.com/source/docs/configuring-variants.blade.md

 ## Using custom variants

-If you've written or installed a [plugin](/docs/plugins) that adds a new variant, you can enable that variant by including it in your variants configuration just like if it were a built-in variant.
+If you've written or installed a [plugin](/docs/plugins) that adds a new variant, you can enable that variant by including it in your variants configuration as if it were a built-in variant.

 For example, the [tailwindcss-interaction-variants plugin](https://github.com/benface/tailwindcss-interaction-variants) adds a `visited` variant (among others):